 Prepare for an interesting, behind-the-scenes legal career.

-Only the Herzing University paralegal programs at New Orleans and Atlanta are approved by the American Bar Association.)
+(Note: Only the Herzing University paralegal programs at New Orleans and Atlanta are approved by the American Bar Association.)
 Altanta and New Orleans students click here.

 Today, paralegal professionals are handling many of the tasks traditionally done by lawyers.
 At law firms and corporations, they handle such important projects as: